 A single system of record for data collection and analysis is performance analytics.
 Instead of reporting on a specific point in time, use performance analytics to measure, aggregate, and visualize essential performance indicators over time.

-Performance metrics are essential for monitoring how well people do their jobs, and the effectiveness and productivity of customer service.
+Performance metrics are essential for monitoring how well people do their jobs, and the productivity of customer service.
 Support performance analytics analyse the data from the following metrics:

 First Contact Resolution